ribbon background

 It is important to remember that medications are not ideal for everybody.
 Certain mental health medications can sometimes lead to potentially dangerous side effects.
 When talking to your provider about questions such as “can obsessive-compulsive disorder be cured,” and “what are my treatment options,” they will help determine if medications may benefit your or your loved ones’ treatment plan.

-Inpatient and Outpatient Care
+Inpatient And Outpatient Care

 If outpatient therapy is ineffective for you or a loved one, residential or inpatient options may be the most helpful.
 In a residential setting, providers use psychotherapy and medication in a caring environment that provides 24/7 support and guidance.
 Most residential programs aim to provide patient care and stabilization until it is possible to transition to a lower level of care in the Triangle area.

-Can Obsessive-Compulsive Disorder be Cured at Advaita Integrated Medicine?
+Can Obsessive-Compulsive Disorder Be Cured At Advaita Integrated Medicine?

 While we cannot cure OCD, Advaita Integrated Medicine can help to treat and manage your symptoms.
 Our team of providers at Advaita Integrated Medicine is here to help you take the first steps toward whole-person recovery.
 We understand that healing the mind, body, and spirit as one unit is necessary to achieve optimal wellness.
 Our team of licensed, caring, compassionate mental health professionals will work with you to develop a care plan that meets you where you are and guides you as you progress through your wellness journey.